Old Baraboo Inn

 The Full Story

-As many as 30 spirits are believed to inhabit the building.
-The most frequently encountered is Mary, a prostitute who bled to death in the building around the early 1900s.
-Witnesses describe seeing her dressed as a saloon dancer, and she's been spotted behind the bar by multiple independent observers.
-Waitress Peggy Tobias and tenant Brooke Schonenberg both saw Mary behind the bar on separate occasions.
-Former tenant Johnny Flores moved out after just three weeks, driven away by voices calling out names from empty rooms.
-Several other individuals died within the building over the decades, including at least two additional prostitutes and former owners, contributing to what author Amelia Cotter documented in her book "Where the Party Never Ended: Ghosts of the Old Baraboo Inn."
-Cowboys, several children, and previous owners are among the spirits believed to be regular presences.
+As many as 30 spirits occupy the building, according to investigators who have worked the site.
+The one people encounter most often is Mary, a prostitute who bled to death inside the building around the early 1900s.
+She shows up dressed as a saloon dancer.
+Waitress Peggy Tobias saw her behind the bar.
+Tenant Brooke Schonenberg saw her behind the bar on a separate occasion, neither knowing about the other's experience.
+Former tenant Johnny Flores moved out after three weeks, driven away by voices calling out names from empty rooms.
+At least two other prostitutes and former owners died inside the building over the decades.

 The Southern Wisconsin Paranormal Research Group conducted a formal investigation, collecting electromagnetic field readings and temperature data.
-The inn has been featured on Discovery+, the Food Network, and the Travel Channel, and was named one of the ten most haunted locations in the United States by the Food Network.
-The building now bills itself as the "Home of the Ghost Bomb," offering mini ghost hunts where visitors use specialized equipment to attempt contact with the spirits, and overnight investigations for those willing to spend the night in the building where the party, by all accounts, has never truly ended.
+The inn has appeared on Discovery+, the Food Network, and the Travel Channel, and the Food Network named it one of the ten most haunted locations in the United States.